-Since making the move to Music City, not only has Paster enjoyed cuts by other independent artists, but she has also garnered numerous music awards including the 2021 Josie Music Award for Folk/Americana Artist of the Year, and a Canadian Covenant Award (the Canadian equivalent of America’s Dove) for co-writing Jazz Blues Song of the Year, she is a three-time GMA (Gospel Music Association) Covenant award nominee, and has recorded with Southern Gospel legends, the Gaithers, written and shared the stage with some of Nashville’s top songwriters including Bill DiLuigi (“Grateful”), Brian White (“Watching You”), John Ford Coley (England Dan & John Ford Coley/”I’d Really Love to See You Tonight”), and Wil Nance (“Round About Way”), and performed at some of Nashville’s most prestigious venues including The Bluebird Cafe, 3rd & Lindsley, Listening Room Cafe, The Sutler, Tin Roof, and festivals across the southeast including The Gatlinburg Songwriters Festival.
+Since making the move to Music City, not only has Paster enjoyed cuts by other independent artists, but she has also garnered numerous music awards including the 2021 Josie Music Award for Folk/Americana Artist of the Year, and a Canadian Covenant Award (the Canadian equivalent of America’s Dove) for co-writing the Jazz/Blues Song of the Year, She is a three-time GMA (Gospel Music Association) Covenant award-nominee, and has recorded with Southern Gospel legends, the Gaithers.

 Most recently, Paster signed a distribution deal with Symphonic Distribution.
-She has also debuted live on Opry Nashville Radio and has been played on Americana & Country radio worldwide.
-Since releasing her debut EP, she has also released three additional albums, Stronger, Rubies, Rocks & Stones, and Like Stardust, and her last single, “The Ride,” which she also filmed a corresponding music video for that premiered on her YouTube channel.
+She has also debuted live on Opry Nashville Radio and has been played on Americana and country radio worldwide.
+Since releasing her debut EP, she has also released three additional albums, Stronger, Rubies, Rocks & Stones, and Like Stardust, and several singles.